jamesrobb/cadp_2017/polyverse/compilation.md

 ### Decrypting files

-To decrypt files you have to be in a terminal and run the command:
+To decrypt files you can run the command:

+`polyverse:decrypt_file(DIGEST, OUTPUTFILE)`

+Where DIGEST is a string of a filename inside your local storage **storage1/**, and where OUTPUTFILE is a string that is the filename you wish the decrypted file should be stored in.
+The stored file will be stored in your **ebin/** folder.

+You can also go the manual route by running this command:

 `gpg --ouput OUTPUTFILE --decrypt ENCRYPTEDFILE`